Man accused of faking own death found, maintains innocence - NewsBreak

 “There is no DNA.
 That’s inaccurate.
 (The prosecutor) is inaccurate and we’re looking forward to proving that beyond a reasonable doubt,” Johnson said.

 Johnson said he just returned from spending time with Knight.
-According to Nexstar’s WPRI, Johnson is not representing Knight in the U.K. proceedings .Auburn Police arrest ride share driver on rape, sodomy, sexual abuse charges
+According to Nexstar’s WPRI, Johnson is not representing Knight in the U.K. proceedings .Evans’ Duo Wins Fishing National Championship

 “I just got back from spending four days in Scotland with him and his wife.
 I was able to see his arms as proof that he does not have the tattoos supposedly, that Mr. Alahverdian had,” Johnson said.
 “In addition, during those entire time with him, some 12- to 16-hour days, I never saw him off of his oxygen mask, it all seemed genuine to me.
 There were times that I had to help him out of his wheelchair into a sitting chair for dinner and things like that into his car.
 And so from my perspective, he is not Mr. Alahverdian.
 He’s never been to the United States and they have the wrong man.”